-Under an agreement between VIMAR and the Parc Natural del Montgrí, les Illes Medes i el Baix Ter, since 2012 we have been conducting a regular monthly sampling of opisthobranch molluscs within the Natural Park, performing scuba diving at different points of the Medes Islands, and at selected points along the Costa del Montgrí.
+Under an agreement between VIMAR and the Parc Natural del Montgrí, les Illes Medes i el Baix Ter, since 2012 until 2017, a regular monthly sampling of opisthobranch molluscs within the Natural Park was conducted by scuba divers who studied the fauna at different points of the Medes Islands, and at selected points along the Costa del Montgrí.

 Until 2009, a total of 46 opisthobranch mollusc species were cited in Medes Islands, according to the literature (Altimira, 1981) and (Ros, 1984) and BIOCAT database (Ballesteros, 2007).